-Only attorneys of record and court employees may view the exhibits; all other interested persons must obtain an order of the court.
+Only attorneys of record and court employees may view the exhibits; all without a court order.
+All other interested persons must first obtain an order of the court by completing the Request to View, Photograph, or Copy Exhibits (SDSC Form #ADM-386), available on the Forms area of the court's website, www.sdcourt.ca.gov.
 Viewing must take place in the presence of an exhibit custodian.
 Exhibits may not be altered or taken apart, except by court order.
 If the court issues an order permitting the copying of exhibits, all exhibits may be copied regardless of format (e.g., paper, photograph, DVD, CD, audiotape, videotape) unless copying of a specific exhibit, or use of a particular type of copying equipment, is prohibited by law or court order.